The collections of the department reflect almost three hundred years of collecting activities, which culminated during the late 1800s and early 1900s.

 The Type collection contains 85 mineral holotypes preserved at the museum.
 These are compiled in the list of type specimens.

 The meteorite collection contains about one thousand specimens from 311 different meteorites.
 Most Swedish meteorites are represented, including ca 200 stones from the Hessle shower in 1869 and several Muonionalusta irons of which the largest weighs more than 200 kg.
-The collection is computer catalogued in the Meteorite catalogue.
+The collection is computer catalogued and can be reached through Naturarv (filter on "NRM Meteorites").

 The Hedin collection consists of ca. 2200 rock specimens collected during Sven Hedins expeditions in Central Asia.
 A database of the Hedin collection can be reached through Naturarv (filter on "NRM Mineralogy" and "Hedin")